Monilethrix

 Smith 1879

-Aplasia pilorum moniliformis, Aplasia pilorum intermittens, Aplasia moniliformis, spindle hairs, pearled hairs
+Aplasia pilorum moniliformis, Aplasia pilorum intermittens, Aplasia moniliformis, spindle hairs, beaded hairs

 Hereditary hair growth disorder with increased fragility.